Groestlcoin/rust-groestlcoin/CONTRIBUTING.md

-# Contributing to rust-bitcoin
+# Contributing to rust-groestlcoin

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to Rust Bitcoin implementation and other Rust Bitcoin-related projects, which are hosted in the [Rust Bitcoin Community](https://github.com/rust-bitcoin) on GitHub.
+The following is a set of guidelines for contributing to Rust Groestlcoin implementation and other Rust Bitcoin-related projects, which are hosted in the [Rust Groestlcoin Community](https://github.com/Groestlcoin) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.